torabzadeh/sdaza/_posts/2023-08-11-statistical-power.md

 ---
 layout: post
 author: Sebastian Daza
-title: "Tools for statistical power analysis with multiple comparisons"
+title: "Tools for power analysis with multiple comparisons"
-date: 2023-07-31
+date: 2023-08-11
 giscus_comments: true
 tags:
+  - simulation
   - python
-  - simulation
-  - statistics
+  - power
-  - multiple-comparisons
+  - experiments
 ---

-In this post I share some tools for designing and evaluating experiments.
-These tools provide a user-friendly method for estimating statistical power when dealing with multiple treatments or variants.
-Additionally, they assist with sample allocation, including determining sample size for both treatment and control groups.
-Lastly, they to estimate power assuming different expected effects (e.g., minimum detectable effects or MDE).
+This post will discuss tools for designing and evaluating experiments.
+These tools offer user-friendly methods to estimate statistical power when working with multiple treatments or variants.
+They also help with sample allocation, including determining sample sizes for treatment and control groups.
+Lastly, they estimate power based on different expected effects (e.g., minimum detectable effects or MDE).

-Calculating power for complex and uplift models using ML is a more difficult task.
-I share some general guidelines and references at the conclusion of this post.
+Calculating power for complex and uplift models using machine learning can be challenging.
+I will provide some general guidelines and references at the end of this post.

 ## Let's start with some terms

-Each time we conduct a statistical test to estimate an effect, we can have any of these outcomes:
+When conducting a statistical test to estimate an effect, we can have any of the following outcomes:

 <p align="center">
   <img src="/assets/img/pregnant-power.jpg" alt="Image" width="70%" height="70%"
 />
 </p>

-These errors and probabilities of success are related to some standard statistical terms we use when making inferences:
+These errors and success probabilities are associated with standard statistical terms used in making inferences.

 - **Type I Error ($$\alpha$$)**: the probability of rejecting the null hypothesis